Battle of Chains: Aftermath

-After the Battle of Chains, Khalid defeated the Persian armies in three more battles and captured his objective: Al-Hirah.
+After the Battle of Chains, Khalid defeated the Persian armies in three more battles and captured his objective: Al-Hirah, which was the main sassanian stronghold west of the Euphrates and the gateway to inner Iraq.
 The first Muslim conquest of Iraq was completed within four months.
 Abu Bakr did not direct Khalid to move deeper into the Sassanid territory, as the Sassanids had ordered reinforcements.
 Khalid's orders were now to set out to win over the Persian population of Hira.
 After nine months he sent him to command the Muslim conquest of Syria.